exteraSquad/exteraGram-Beta/README.md

 # exteraGram-Beta
-Repository for exteraGram Beta APKs
+just repository with beta APKs for exteraGram OTA